ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 ClickHouse projections allow users to specify multiple `ORDER BY` clauses for a table.

-In previous sections, we explore how materialized views can be used in ClickHouse to pre compute aggregations, transform rows and optimize Observability queries for different access patterns.
+In previous sections, we explore how materialized views can be used in ClickHouse to pre-compute aggregations, transform rows and optimize Observability queries for different access patterns.

 We provided an example where the materialized view sends rows to a target table with a different ordering key than the original table receiving inserts in order to optimize for lookups by trace id.